euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForFlutter/README.md

 ## Supported Components
 This plugin works with the listed component versions.

-* Workspace ONE UEM Console 2107+ (may need to be higher depending on specific features)
+* Workspace ONE UEM Console 2109+ (may need to be higher depending on specific features)
-* Android 8.0+ (for Android SDK component) / API level 23 OR above / Android Studio with the Gradle Android Build System (Gradle) 4.1.3 or later
+* Android 5.0+ (for Android SDK component) / API level 21 OR above / Android Studio with the Gradle Android Build System (Gradle) 3.3.0 or later / Workspace ONE Intelligent Hub for Android version 21.9 or later
-* iOS 14.0+ (for iOS SDK component) / Xcode 14.x
+* iOS 14.0+ (for iOS SDK component) / Xcode 14.0.1 or later

 ## Initial Setup